Oh Eun-sun: Accomplishment disputed

 In April 2010, Oh's main rival, Edurne Pasaban from Spain, who was also aiming to become the first woman to climb all fourteen eight-thousanders, weighed in on the controversy.
 Pasabán spoke with Oh and her team while descending Annapurna, Pasabán's thirteenth eight-thousander.
 After Pasabán spoke with Elizabeth Hawley upon descending, Hawley agreed to mark Oh's summit of Kangchenjunga as "disputed" in her Himalayan Database.
 On April 24, Hawley explained her decision, "The only picture that anyone has seen shows Miss Oh standing on bare rock.
 But Miss Pasabán (who was on the mountain at the same time) showed me a picture of her team on the summit, and they are standing on snow."
 She added that "of the three Sherpas that climbed with Miss Oh, two have said she did not reach the summit."
 The latter comment apparently stems from conversations Pasabán had with said Sherpas while on Annapurna.
-Although her data is unofficial, Hawley is considered the final arbiter on such disputes.
+Although her data was unofficial, Hawley was considered the final arbiter on such disputes.
 At the time of Hawley's death in 2018, she counted the record as valid, but had planned to do further research.
 Ferran Latorre, a Spanish climber, claimed that the green rope affixed to the mountain by Oh's team (visible in the picture) stopped 200 meters short of the summit.
 Eberhard Jurgalski of 8000ers.com, a website devoted to keeping mountaineering records, said, "It's all mixed up, you cannot say what is true and what's invented."
 On April 27, 2010, Nepal Mountaineering Association president Ang Tshering said, "We recognize [Oh's] achievement as the first woman climber to scale all the highest mountains in the world."
 8000ers.com also credits Oh with having completed all fourteen eight-thousanders.
 The Nepalese government also stated that it believes Oh climbed Kangchenjunga.